 Though still compact, the design is dramatically different.
 Walking into the house, visitors are now greeted by an ultra-modern, long, flowing space awash in natural light.

 Critically, the house doesn’t just feel larger because the rooms are bigger.
 Now, the living room is double-height, capped by a cathedral ceiling; previously, it was a claustrophobic 2.4 metres high.
 “A lot of people only invest in floor area, not height,” says Apostolou, “but it makes such a dramatic difference.”

 Other, albeit subtler, moves also make the small house appear more spacious.
 The living room’s fireplace is only a few feet wide, but is set into a long, black, wall-to-wall surround to maximize its presence.
 Likewise, an exposed black I-beam draws the eye up to emphasize the soaring ceiling.

 But perhaps Apostolou’s cleverest move is the exterior.
 The peaked, dormered roof and unfussy materials – brick, siding – blend seamlessly into the suburban surroundings, only hinting at the interiors with their subtle, uniform grey colour.
-The neighbours love how respectful it is of the context, coming over often to see and ask about the design.
+The neighbours love how respectful the now-modern bungalow is of the context, coming over often to see and ask about the design.
 The Sanitagos love it because it’s reminiscent of the house they’ve long loved, just updated and refreshed for the next phase of their lives.
+POSTARCHITECTURE.COM

 Originally published in The Reno Issue 2018 as “Peak Interest.”